obinnaonyema/divvy_azure_synapse/readme.md

 ## Challenges
 1. Initially, setting up data source for copy task could not connect to postgres database with error `no pg_hba.conf entry for host "4X.XXX.XX.XXX", user "userXXX", database "dbXXX"`.
 It was resolved by enabling encryption.

+2. Data files were too heavy to commit to github.
+Push command kept failing with `Large files detected.` even after these files have been uncommitted.
+It turns out they were still in git log history and had to be forced out via `git filter-branch --index-filter "git rm -r --cached --ignore-unmatch data" HEAD`